If you think about mission-critical work, there are few examples more worthy of this description than aircraft maintenance and repair.

 The existing processes are currently largely paper based, span across multiple systems, often have steps which rely upon in-person access to remote experts; and require detailed and time consuming documentation (including photographic and video evidence) for compliance and training purposes.

-In Barcelona last week, at the Hangar 51 Demo Day, Atheer and the IAG member airline team presented the results of the 10 week project – which demonstrated significant savings in time (and money) resulting from redesigned and augmented aircraft engine inspection and structural damage assessment processes.
+At the Hangar 51 Demo Day in Barcelona in January 2020, Atheer and the IAG member airline team presented the results of the 10 week project – which demonstrated significant savings in time (and money) resulting from redesigned and augmented aircraft engine inspection and structural damage assessment processes.